The King and I (1956 film): Reception

 The film premiered at Grauman's Chinese Theatre in Hollywood and at New York's Roxy Theatre on June 28, 1956.
 The Hollywood premiere was a lavish gala benefit for the UCLA Medical Center attended by many celebrities and dignitaries, including King Mongkut's great-grandson Prince Surachatra.

 In a his review in The New York Times the next day, critic Bosley Crowther praised the film effusively, writing:Whatever pictorial magnificence 'The King and I may have had upon the stage—and, goodness knows, it had plenty, in addition to other things—it has twice as much in the film version ...
 [I]t is the pictorial magnificence of the appropriately regal production that especially distinguishes this film.
 Done with a taste in decoration and costuming that is forceful and rare, the whole thing has a harmony of the visuals that is splendid in excellent color and CinemaScope. ...
 If you don't go to see it, believe us, you'll be missing a grand and moving thing.Reviewer Edwin Schallert of the Los Angeles Times called The King and I "a distinguished and courageous effort in film production" but questioned the effectiveness of the final scene and wrote: "I personally felt more than a shade of disappointment."

 The film was a great success upon release, both critically and financially, becoming the fifth highest-grossing film of 1956 with rentals of $8.5 million.
-On Rotten Tomatoes, the film has a 93% rating based on reviews from 27 critics.
+On Rotten Tomatoes, the film has a 93% approval rating based on reviews from 29 critics, with an average rating of 8.2/10.

+In the later 1950s, Hollywood's film musicals had become less popular overseas.
+As The New York Times reported, "because of the difficulty of dubbing or subtitling song numbers, such American successes as 'Gigi' [1958] and 'Funny Face' [1957] were failures abroad, and the 'The King and I' was released in most foreign countries as a straight drama, with all the song numbers removed."

 The King and I has been banned in Thailand because of its representation of King Mongkut.
 The same is the case with most other adaptations of Anna and the King.